 Kotzilla Console

-The Kotzilla Console is a web-based environment that helps you analyze and resolve issues in your Kotlin and Kotlin Multiplatform (KMP) applications.
+The Kotzilla Console is a web-based environment that helps you analyze and resolve performance issues and crashes in your Kotlin and Kotlin Multiplatform (KMP) applications.
 It provides a comprehensive suite of tools for detecting, investigating, and resolving performance and stability issues across your apps.

 Automatic Issue Detection